iyifr/iyifr/README.md

 I love the typesafe experience of building APIs with h3 on the server.

 ## For fun
-I play with languages like Rust, C, and Zig to build strong fundamentals such as algorithms, Networking, and low-level stuff like database Internals.
+I play with languages like Rust, C, and Zig to build strong fundamentals in algorithms, networking, and low-level stuff like database internals.
 Also like to make open source dev-tools i use, a little better.